JosephFerano/a02/README.md

 ## Memory Management in Rust for CCOM4017

 The code is organized into 4 files; `wsclock.rs`, `second.rs`, `optimal.rs`, and `lib.rs`.
 Rust automagically generates binaries for the first 3, lib has some shared code.
+Code can be found on github as well (https://github.com/JosephFerano/a02)

 #### Running